hasura/graphql-engine/manual/users/admin_endpoints.rst

 Create User
 -----------

-To create a new user, make a request to the admin create-user endpoint : ``/v1/admin/create-user``
+To create a new user, make a request to the admin create-user endpoint : ``/v1/admin/create-user``.
+It is provider specific endpoint.
+Specify ``provider`` in request payload.

+For Username provider :-

 .. code-block:: http